netdata/netdata/collectors/statsd.plugin/README.md

 #### Overlapping metrics

-Netdata's StatsD server maintains different indexes for each of the types supported.
+Netdata's StatsD server maintains different indexes for each of the metric types supported.
 This means the same metric `name` may exist under different types concurrently.

+#### How to name your metrics

+A good practice is to name your metrics like `application.operation.metric`, where:

+- `application` is the application name - Netdata will automatically create a dashboard section based on the first keyword of the metrics, so you can have all your applications in different sections.
+- `operation` is the operation your application is executing, like `dbquery`, `request`, `response`, etc.
+- `metric` is anything you want to name your metric as.
+Netdata will automatically append the metric type (meter, counter, gauge, set, dictionary, timer, histogram) to the generated chart.

+Using [Tags](#tags) you can also change the submenus of the dashboard, the units of the charts and for meters, counters and gauges, the name of dimension.
+So, you can have a usable default view without using [Synthetic StatsD charts](#synthetic-statsd-charts)

 #### Multiple metrics per packet